-Where better way to delve into the past than with a look round one of Yorkshire’s grand historic houses.
-Many come with beautiful grounds and gardens.
-Perfect for enjoying a picnic before taking a tour of the grand stately home.
+How better to delve into the past than with a look around one of Yorkshire’s grand historic houses?
+Many come with beautiful grounds and gardens, perfect for enjoying a picnic before taking a tour of the grand stately home.

-Castle Howard is arguably one of the most recognised stately homes in Yorkshire and has been featured in several versions of Brideshead Revisited.
-Built during the 1700s it contains both Baroque and Palladium architecture and the beautiful rooms include the Grand Hall with painted domed ceiling.
+Castle Howard is arguably one of the most-recognised stately homes in Yorkshire and has been featured in several versions of Brideshead Revisited.
+Built during the 1700s it contains both Baroque and Palladium architecture and the beautiful rooms include the Grand Hall with its painted domed ceiling.

 The house is set in magnificent grounds in the Howardian Hills and many of the restored rooms are open to the public and are styled to look as they would have done in Castle Howard’s heyday.